 - If doing tenant improvements, demolition, or other construction to the location, please contact the Building and Safety Department for your permit(s).

 - If you are opening a business from your Temecula residence, please fill out the Home Occupation Form (PDF) as this registration is required.
 Please submit the Home Occupation Form with your business license application.
 There is a one-time $20 fee for this permit.

 Step 4 - SUBMIT

 - Submit your application with the $39 Business License Registration fee (and $20 Home Occupation Permit fee if applicable).
-This may be done by mail, email, fax, or by coming in person to City Hall.
+This may be done by mail, email, or fax.

 - If submitting via mail, email, or fax, please include a copy of the applicant's US government issued picture identification (ie. CDL, Passport, etc.).
 For PCI Compliance and the safety of your sensitive information, Please DO NOT EMAIL any credit card information.
 You will be provided an invoice to pay online at the Citizen Self Service Portal - https://temeculaca.gov/css

 - If the applicant is sending an authorized agent to submit their application, please provide them with a notarized letter authorizing them to do so.

 State Mandated Disability Access and Education Fund